Union Middle School Counseling

 - Trouble sleeping or is sleeping more than normal

 - A change in eating habits, such as not being hungry or eating more than usual

 - Drop in school grades, attendance, not doing homework

 - High-risk behaviors, such as reckless driving, unsafe sex, or shoplifting

 - Pulling away from family and friends and spends more time alone

 If your child expresses suicidal thoughts, always take them seriously and seek help.
 Take your child to the emergency room, or call law enforcement or 911.

-If your son/daughter is struggling academically, we can help make a plan to get them back on track, give them some hope in bringing up their grade, and work with them and their teachers in completing a goal plan.
+If your son/daughter is struggling academically, I can help make a plan to get them back on track, give them some hope in bringing up their grade, and work with them and their teachers in completing a goal plan.
 Click on the link below for some test taking and study tips.

-We help middle school students learn their values, passions, and interests so they will begin to have a good idea of possible career pathways to take in the future.
+I help middle school students learn their values, passions, and interests so they will begin to have a good idea of possible career pathways to take in the future.